ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 - **Aa**	/a/,/ɐ/,/æ/
 - **Bb**	/b/
 - **Ċċ**	/t͡ʃ/
-- Essentially the English CH sound
+- Essentially the English "CH" sound like in "Cheese"

 - **Dd**	/d/
 - **Ee**	/ɨ/,/e/,/ɛ/
 - **Ff**	/f/
 - **Ġġ**	/d͡ʒ/
-- Pronounced like English J in "Jew"
+- Pronounced like English "J" in "Jew"

 - **Gg**	/ɡ/
 - Essentially the English hard G sound in words like Ground and Girl, but not like German and Gene